Keerthan024/DocTalk/README.md

 ## How It Works

-1. **User Registration:Patients and doctors register with secure authentication via Bcrypt.
+1. **User Registration**:Patients and doctors register with secure authentication via Bcrypt.

-2. **Filtered & Book:Patients Book the doctors using filters and book available slots.
+2. **Filtered & Book**:Patients Book the doctors using filters and book available slots.

-3. **Payment Processing:Payments are handled securely using Razorpay.
+3. **Payment Processing**:Payments are handled securely using Razorpay.

-4. **Cloud Media Management:User profile images and documents are uploaded and stored in Cloudinary.
+4. **Cloud Media Management**:User profile images and documents are uploaded and stored in Cloudinary.

-5. **Data Storage: All reviews and university data are securely stored in MongoDB.
+5. **Data Storage**: All reviews and university data are securely stored in MongoDB.

 ## Security Measures
 - **Encryption**: User passwords are encrypted using Bcrypt for robust security.
 - **Data Privacy**: User data and interactions are encrypted and protected.
 - **Secure Payments**: Razorpay ensures compliance with industry-standard payment protocols.
 - **Cloud Security**: Cloudinary handles media storage with secure access and delivery.